zooniverse/front-end-monorepo/README.md

 ## Helpers

-If you have [`plop`](https://plopjs.com/) installed globally, you can use it to quickly scaffold new apps and components.
-You can use the following generators:
+If you have [`plop`](https://plopjs.com/) installed globally (`npm i -g plop`), you can use it to quickly scaffold new apps and components.
+The following generators are available:

-- `App` - creates a new app in the `packages` folder, based on a simple Next.js 7 build, with Styled Components and Mocha included.
+- `App` - creates a new app in the folder, based on a simple Next.js 7 build, with Styled Components and Mocha included.
 - `Component` - creates a new component in the current folder, including tests and an optional container.

 ## Conventions